LokeshTiwari004/drawingofmaths/README.md

 # drawingofmaths
-This is a visualization library meant for education, fun and research.
+This is a visualization library meant for education and fun.